moward98/ML-page/README.md

 4. Apply a Region of Interest Mask in order to just look at the lane lines
 5. Hough Transform the image to create two continuous lines, one for each lane line
 6. Draw the detected lane lines over top of the original image

+The following GIF shows the output of the lane line detection pipeline

 ![](Project1.gif)